-- ▶ Unit System Checking the "Use SI Units" would enable SI unit system, otherwise the application will be in USCS unit system. - ▶ Enable Recording Log Check this option to help with reporting bugs by saving logs of software operations. - ▶ Preferred Language Select a language for display.
-Currently only English is available. - ▶ Default File Type Select the default file type when adding profile data. - ▶ Default Project Path Select the default project path to speed up file lookup.
+- ▶ Unit System Checking the "Use SI Units" would enable SI unit system, otherwise the application will be in USCS unit system. - ► Enable Recording Log Check this option to help with reporting bugs by saving logs of software operations. - ▶ Default File Type Select the default file type when adding profile data. - ▶ Default Project Path Select the default project path to speed up file lookup.